amirarsalan117/Hangman/README.md

 #Step1: import random for chose random word from words list
 #Step2: declare a list that contain - for every letter in chosen word
 #Step3: Get User input and if the guess is true replace it with the answar list  selected position
-#step4:add while loops and exit the loop when there is no '-' left
+#step4: add while loops and exit the loop when there is no '-' left
-#Step5:add this logic that Anyone can try five times
+#Step5: add this logic that Anyone can try five times
+#step6: add hangman ascii code (i skip this part)